wu-thomas/saeforhealth-WHO/README.md

 devtools::install_github("wu-thomas/saeforhealth-WHO")
 ```

-Our tool works exclusively for 2.12.0 version of the labelled package,
+Our tool depends specifically on 2.12.0 version of the labelled package,
 so we make sure the correct version is used.

 ``` r